-- Access controls, sensors, security cameras, badge/ID readers, ICS/SCADA systems, process monitors and controls (such as firewalls, network segmentation, predictive security cloud, etc.) - Passenger/vehicle/cargo security screening equipment (cybersecurity assessments are allowable)
+- Access controls, sensors, security cameras, badge/ID readers, ICS/SCADA systems, process monitors and controls (such as firewalls, network segmentation, predictive security cloud, etc.); and - Passenger/vehicle/cargo security screening equipment (cybersecurity assessments are allowable).

-When requesting funds for cybersecurity, applicants are encouraged to propose projects that would aid in implementation of all or part of the Framework") developed by the National Institute of Standards and Technology (NIST).
+When requesting funds for cybersecurity, applicants are encouraged to propose projects that would aid in implementation of all or part of the Framework for Improving Critical Infrastructure Cybersecurity (the "Framework") developed by the National Institute of Standards and Technology (NIST).
 The Framework gathers existing international standards and practices to help organizations understand, communicate, and manage their cyber risks.
 For organizations that do not know where to start with developing a cybersecurity program, the Framework provides initial guidance.
 For organizations with more advanced practices, the Framework offers a way to improve their programs, such as better communication with their leadership and suppliers about management of cyber risks.